-To enable Flashback Data Archive for a table, include the FLASHBACK ARCHIVE clause in either the CREATE TABLE or ALTER TABLE statement.
-In the FLASHBACK ARCHIVE clause, you can specify the Flashback Data Archive where the historical data for the table are stored.
+To enable Flashback Data Archive for a table, include the Flashback Archive clause in either the CREATE TABLE OF ALTER TABLE statement.
+In the Flashback Archive clause, you can specify the Flashback Data Archive where the historical data for the table are stored.
 The default is the default Flashback Data Archive for the system.
 If you specify a nonexistent Flashback Data Archive, an error occurs.